 Hear Hilaree’s harrowing story as she recounts the tough decisions she had to make to keep the team together, accompanied by photographer Cory Richard’s dramatic stills and clips from Renan Ozturk’s searing documentary, Down to Nothing.

-WHERE: Redwood City, CA
+WHERE: Park City, UT

-DATE: January 23, 2018
+DATE: November 30, 2018

 TIME: 7:30 pm

-WHERE: Thousand Oaks, CA
+WHERE: Los Angeles, CA

-TIME: 8:00 pm
+TIME: 2:00 pm, 8:00 pm, 8:00 pm